 Stuart Bathurst Catholic High School recognises that moving to a cloud service provider has a number of implications.
-Stuart Bathurst Catholic High Schoolrecognises the need to have a good overview of its data information flow.
-The Data Protection Impact Assessment looks at the wider context of privacy taking into account Data Protection Law and the Human Rights Act.
+Stuart Bathurst Catholic High School recognises the need to have a good overview of its data information flow.
+The Data Protection Impact Assessment looks at the wider context of privacy considering Data Protection Law and the Human Rights Act.
 It considers the need for a cloud-based system and the impact it may have on individual privacy.

 The school needs to know where the data is stored, how it can be transferred and what access possibilities the school has to its data.
 The location of the cloud is important to determine applicable law.
 The school will need to satisfy its responsibilities in determining whether the security measures the cloud provider has taken are sufficient, and that the rights of the data subject under the UK GDPR is satisfied by the school.
+Stuart Bathurst Catholic High School aims to undertake this Data Protection Impact Assessment on an annual basis.